Phytosterol: Canada

+Australia

+Food Standards Australia New Zealand provided guidance concerning the addition of phytosterols in food manufacturing: "When eaten at the recommended amount, between 2 and 3 grams a day, plant sterols can reduce low-density lipoprotein cholesterol levels in our blood."
+Plant sterols added during manufacturing must be displayed on food labels.

 Cholesterol lowering

 The ability of phytosterols to reduce cholesterol levels was first demonstrated in humans in 1953.
 From 1954 to 1982, phytosterols were subsequently marketed as a pharmaceutical under the name Cytellin as a treatment for elevated cholesterol.
+A 2014 review provided evidence for use of dietary phytosterols to attain a cholesterol-lowering effect.

-Unlike the statins, where cholesterol lowering has been proven to reduce risk of cardiovascular diseases (CVD) and overall mortality under well-defined circumstances, the evidence has been inconsistent for phytosterol-enriched foods or supplements to lower risk of CVD, with two reviews indicating no or marginal effect, and another review showing evidence for use of dietary phytosterols to attain a cholesterol-lowering effect.
+Unlike the statins, where cholesterol lowering has been proved to reduce risk of cardiovascular diseases and overall mortality under well-defined circumstances, some evidence has indicated that phytosterol-enriched foods or supplements do not lower the risk of cardiovascular diseases.

-Coadministration of statins with phytosterol-enriched foods increases the cholesterol-lowering effect of phytosterols, again without any proof of clinical benefit and with anecdotal evidence of potential adverse effects (though statins also have adverse effects such as myopathy and digestive problems).
+Coadministration of statins with phytosterol-enriched foods increases the cholesterol-lowering effect of phytosterols.
 Statins work by reducing cholesterol synthesis via inhibition of the rate-limiting HMG-CoA reductase enzyme.
 Phytosterols reduce cholesterol levels by competing with cholesterol absorption in the gut via one or several possible mechanisms, an effect that complements statins.
 Phytosterols further reduce cholesterol levels by about 9% to 17% in statin users.
 The type or dose of statin does not appear to affect the cholesterol-lowering efficacy of phytosterols.

-Because of their cholesterol reducing properties, some manufacturers are using sterols or stanols as a food additive.

 Safety

 Phytosterols have a long history of safe use, dating back to Cytellin, the pharmaceutical preparation of phytosterols marketed in the US from 1954 to 1982.
 Phytosterol esters have generally recognized as safe (GRAS) status in the US.
 Phytosterol-containing functional foods were subject to postlaunch monitoring after being introduced to the EU market in 2000, and no unpredicted side effects were reported.

 A potential safety concern regarding phytosterol consumption is in patients with phytosterolaemia, a rare genetic disorder which results in a 50- to 100-fold increase in blood plant sterol levels and is associated with rapid development of coronary atherosclerosis.
+However, there is no direct evidence that phytosterols accelerate the development of atherosclerosis.
+On the other hand, a meta-analysis showed that premature atherosclerosis and resulting CVD observed in patients with sitosterolemia are attributable to severe hypercholesterolemia in their childhood.
+Also, one should keep in mind that dietary phytosterols do not meaningfully raise circulating phytosgterollevels even with having phytosterol-supplemented foods.

 Phytosterolaemia has been linked to mutations in the ABCG5/G8 proteins which pump plant sterols out of enterocytes and hepatocytes into the lumen and bile ducts, respectively.

 Plant sterol levels in the blood have been shown to be positively, negatively or not associated with CVD risk, depending on the study population investigated.
 The link between plant sterols and CVD or CHD risk is complicated because phytosterol levels reflect cholesterol absorption.
 (See Phytosterols as a marker for cholesterol absorption).